About Us

 Our aspiration is that every school for the blind and every major city will support a blind tandem cycling club.
 Our hope is that more visually impaired individuals will cycle regularly, meeting new people, joining training rides, and competing in events.

 Our website went LIVE on January 19th, 2010.
 Our database of captains and stokers is increasing and more dots, representing riders, are showing up on the USA map.
-The more cyclists that create profiles, the more riding opportunities there will be.
+The more cyclists that create profiles, the more riding opportunities there will be for everyone.

 What We Do